Lake Oswego Criminal Defense Attorney

 Statute of Limitations

-If you are being investigated by law enforcement for a potential felony, you should contact Rhett Bernstein immediately.
+If you are being investigated by law enforcement for a potential felony, you should contact Lake Oswego’s criminal defense attorney Rhett Bernstein immediately.
 Having an experienced attorney during the investigation can go a long way.
-Having the right defense attorney during this critical time is one of the best decisions a person can make.
+Having the right criminal defense attorney during this critical time is one of the best decisions a person can make.

 If you were recently arrested for a crime in the city of Lake Oswego, contact Rhett Bernstein for a free initial case analysis.
-We will listen to everything that happened leading up to, during and after the arrest.
+Our expert team will listen to everything that happened leading up to, during and after the arrest.
 We will give you our candid opinion as to the likelihood of prevailing in court.

 Legal Disclaimer: Nothing on this site shall be taken as legal advice.
 For advice on a legal matter, contact attorney Rhett Bernstein immediately for a free, confidential, no obligation consultation.